cncf/wg-serverless/workflow/spec/spec.md

 </details>

 [Actions](#Action-Definition) have access to the state data.
-They can filter it before executing any functions via the dataInputPath parameter.
+They can filter this data using an action data filter (dataInputPath) before executing any functions.
-This is useful if you want to restrict the data function definitions have available to pass to serverless function as parameters.
+This is useful if you want to restrict the data to be passed as parameters to serverless functions during action executions.

-Actions can execute [functions](#Function-Definition).
+Actions can define [functions](#Function-Definition).
 The results data of these functions is considered the output of the action which is then after completion merged back into the state data.
 You can filter the results of actions with the dataResultsPath parameter, to only select parts of the action results that need to be merged back into the state data.

 To give an example, let's say we have an action which returns a list of breads and we want to add this list our fruits and vegetables data:

 <p align="center">
 <img src="media/action-data-filter-example1.png" with="300px" height="400px" alt="Action Data Filter Example"/>